Scott Walker (politician): 2014 gubernatorial campaign

 In his third election in four years, Walker faced Democrat Mary Burke to determine the governor of Wisconsin.
 Wisconsin labor unions, who helped organize the 2012 Wisconsin recall election, donated funds to boost Burke's campaign.
 Walker received help from a number of conservative donors.
 The polling through most of the race was close and no candidate was a definitive favorite.
-The gubernatorial election took place on November 4, 2014, and Walker won re-election by 6 percent of the vote.
+The gubernatorial election took place on November 4, 2014, and Walker won re-election 52.3% to 46.6%.

 2018 gubernatorial campaign

 Walker sought a third term in the 2018 elections.
-His opponent, Democratic Wisconsin Superintendent of Public Instruction Tony Evers, defeated him in the election.
+His opponent, Democratic Wisconsin Superintendent of Public Instruction Tony Evers, defeated him in the election 49.5% to 48.4%.